SalesforceCommerceCloud/b2c-crm-sync/README.md

 - Click the `Export` button to download the keystore.
 - Copy the keystore to the _jwt/sfdc directory.

-We will use the keystore to extract the public and private keys -- and leverage these keys to exercise JWT validation between B2C Commerce's Account Manager and the Salesforce Org.
+We will use the keystore to extract the public and private keys -- and leverage these keys to exercise JWT validation between B2C Commerce's Account Manager and the Salesforce Org via the CLI.

 #### Extract the Public Key from the KeyStore

 14. Execute the following CLI command to extract the publicKey from the KeyStore and output it via the console.
 We'll use the public key to update your Account Manager ClientID configuration so that you can securely get AuthTokens from Account Manager without requiring a ClientSecret for authentication.

+> The command will ask you to select your keyStore from the contents of the _jwt/sfdc directory -- and enter the password you applied to the keyStore before exporting it.

 ```bash
 npm run crm-sync:sf:cert:publickey:get